hgohil2805/CTCI/README.md

   Remove a node from LL given access to only that node.
 LinkedList.java -> removeNodeFromLL
 - Same Tree
   Given two binary trees, write a function to check if they are equal or not.
+- Anagrams
+  Given two strings s and t, write a function to determine if t is an anagram of s.